 Should overlook His wrath if I value His love?

 It is good to meditate on God’s wrath.
-Obviously, it’s not the only characteristic of God’s character, but it is a true characteristic, and if we value the truth that He has wrath, then we will more deeply value the truth, and depth of His love.
-If someone is only focused on the love of God, and gives no attention to His wrath, then I quickly assume that they don’t know the heights or depths of His love.
+Obviously, it’s not God’s only characteristic, but if we value the truth of His wrath, then we gain clarity on depth of His love.
+If someone is only focused on the love of God, and gives no attention to His wrath, then they don’t know the heights or depths of His love.

 God’s wrath is a preservation of His love.
 Human beings were made in the image of God to glorify God.
-Ephesians 1 would have me believe that we were made to receive all of the blessings of God through Jesus, so that Jesus would receive praise.
+Ephesians 1 would have me believe that we were made to receive all of the blessings of God through Jesus.
 We get the grace, He gets the praise.
 That’s why we exist.
 To rebel against our design by worshipping anything, or anyone other than Jesus, merits God’s wrath.
 And again, this does not mean that God is not loving.
 God is loving.
 Rather, it is humans that are not loving, as we have not honored and loved our creator as He deserves.
 God pours out His wrath on people that worship anyone other than Jesus.
 Why?
-Well, we were designed for one thing; to love and receive love from our creator.
+Well, we were designed for one thing; to receive love from our creator responding in love.
 To preserve His love for His design, He hates rebellion against His design.

 People really struggle with the idea that God pours out wrath, but the fact that God has a cup of wrath makes His cup of blessing even more significant.
 You see, rebellion deserves God’s wrath.
 We all deserve the cup of God’s wrath, for rebelling against God.
 But, there is a sweet truth that shouts louder than this truth: Jesus took our place, and has taken the cup of wrath for us, and offers to us a cup of blessing.